How Are Future Medical Expenses Calculated In A Personal Injury Settlement?

 Should Someone Pay The Medical Bills As They Come In Or Should They Wait For The Claim To Be Resolved Before Paying The Bills?

-If your medical bills get written off when you don’t or can’t pay your medical bills, the bills do not get the full value of considered by the insurance company when determining the value of your case.
+If your medical bills get written off when you don’t or can’t pay your medical bills, the bills do not get the full value of consideration by the insurance company when determining the value of your case.
 When the healthcare provider has written off the bill, you do not get the full value of that bill when considering the total value of your case.
-So if you can afford to pay the bill, it is always better to go ahead and pay it, and avoid collections, and dealing with this issue while you are trying to recover.
+So if you can afford to pay the bill, it is always better to go ahead and pay it avoiding collections and dealing with this issue while you are trying to recover.

 When Do Clients Discover That The Parties Involved In The Settlement Get Recompensed?